-Cape Town cuts water usage limit by nearly half
+Cape Town cuts water use limit by nearly half

 "I feel like I need to get 20 liters so I can store water.
 But guess what: we don't even have a schedule in terms of when will water come and when will it be off so we can be prepared.
 Nothing."

-Mchunu, who works for Intellicell, a telecommunications company in Cape Town's CBD Central, added that she couldn't cook yesterday and but today it's worse.
+Mchunu, who works for Intellicell, a telecommunications company in Cape Town, added that she couldn't cook yesterday but today it's worse.

 "We can't flush the toilet and (we're) running out of water to drink.
 Buying water is very expensive, I must say," she added.